Federal Mediation and Conciliation Service (United States): 2010s

-In June 2019, FMCS and the Federal Labor Relations Authority (Authority) announced a new commitment to work together to provide labor organizations and agencies with an opportunity to resolve negotiability appeals before they are considered by the Authority's Members for a decision.
+In June 2019, FMCS and the Federal Labor Relations Authority announced a commitment to work together to provide labor organizations and agencies with an opportunity to resolve negotiability appeals before they are considered by the Authority's members for a decision.

 In August 2019, representatives of FMCS mediated negotiations between the State of Alaska and the Inlandboatmen's Union, ending a nine-day strike.

+2020s

-In August 2020, representatives from Bath Iron Works and International Association of Machinists Local S6 signed an agreement with FMCS’ assistance to end the shipyard worker strike in Bath, Maine.
+In August 2020, representatives from Bath Iron Works and International Association of Machinists Local S6 signed an agreement with FMCS' assistance to end the shipyard worker strike in Bath, Maine.
 The 63-day strike drew national attention against the backdrop of a global pandemic and in an election year.
+President Trump said he was "glad to have helped"; the assistant to the president for trade and manufacturing, Peter Navarro, credited contributors including the deputy director of the Federal Mediation and Conciliation Services.